Brickworks/Nucleus/docs/design-reqs.md

 Some requirements are non-negotiable, such as [FCC or FAA regulations](https://www.ecfr.gov/cgi-bin/text-idx?rgn=div5&node=14:2.0.1.3.15#sp14.2.101.d) for unmanned free balloons and other basic functions to ensure a safe, controlled flight.
-Other requirements may come from limitations related to cost, manufacturability, which stem from the TerraHAB organization's own budgets.
+Other requirements may come from limitations related to cost, manufacturability, which stem from the Brickworks organization's own budgets.
 These critical requirements supercede any mission or design requirements that contribute to meeting the mission's objectives.